fluidsonic/unilog-nexus/README.md

 Contribute!
 -----------

-Support this project by providing redirector implementations for even more node.js logging modules.
+Support this project by providing redirector implementations for even more node.js log modules.

 To-Do
 -----

-- allow configuration of redirectors
+- Add support for `util.debuglog()` and the `debuglog` module.
-- implement more redirectors
+- Implement even more redirectors.
-- add tests